HealthShare NSW Accounts Payable

-HealthShare NSW Accounts Payable processes invoices on behalf of Health Agencies and pays them via EFT through the NSW Health StaffLink (Oracle) Financials system.
-The payment amount, recipient and when the payment is made are at the discretion of the Health Agency.
+HealthShare NSW Accounts Payable processes invoices on behalf of Health Entities and pay them via EFT through the NSW Health StaffLink (Oracle) Financials system.

 NSW Health is changing the way it receives invoices for payment from suppliers.
 In accordance with the new policy and in line with the NSW Government Electronic Trading Policy, all invoices will be required to be submitted electronically.